Vanessaxb/Memory-Game/README.md

-# The Memory Game
+# Kid's Memory Game
-This is a Kid's Memory game.
+This is a project to complete the first module of my Software Engineering certification @Per Scholas

 **How is the game played?**
 The player selects the first card, the card flipps.
 When the second card is selected, if they match: cards keep being flipped.
 If cards don't match, they will both flip back.
 Player keeps selecting cards, two by two, either until all cards are selected or time runs out.